dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 <div class="caption">
     DLP+ {% cite laks2019clonal %} provides copy number (CN) information at the cell level.
     Left: Overview of DLP+ experimental and computational pipeline.
-    Right: Total copy numbers (top) and minor allele fractions (bottom) across the genome in one cell from an ovarian tumor.
+    Right: Total copy numbers (top) and minor allele fractions (bottom; this equals the minimum of A allele and B allele frequencies) across the genome in one cell from an ovarian tumor.
 </div>

 By grouping similar cells into clones and tracking them over time, DLP+ data provides a picture of competition between different clones.